connergdavis/secure-ubuntu-server/index.md

   - 2.3 [Only use long Diffie-Hellman moduli](#23-only-use-long-diffie-hellman-moduli)

 ### Chapter 3: [Firewall](#chapter-3-firewall-1)
-Use `ufw` to switch to a block-by-default policy, selecting exactly what is allowed in and out.
+Use `ufw` to block all traffic by default, then explicitly allow certain services.

   - 3.0 [Block everything by default in `ufw`](#30-block-everything-by-default-in-ufw)
   - 3.1 [Allow services out](#31-allow-services-out)